 Of Sarah and shoddy semantics

-4 thoughts on “Of Sarah and shoddy semantics”
+4 responses to “Of Sarah and shoddy semantics”

 1) Like most politicians, Palin uses religion (in this case, Christianity) as a marketing angle.
 You aren't going to appeal to the central states if you call yourself a secular humanist or dyed-in-the-wool politican.
 Sarah Palin is no more Christian than my toenail.
 Politics is a religion of Power and this has a dogma incongruent with the tenets of Christianity.
 However, most 'Christians' don't think in these terms, in which case, Sarah Palin is as 'Christian' as, say, a Cross necklace made of 14-karat gold.